Chinese New Year 2025: the Year of the Wooden Dragon

-February 10 marks the start of the Chinese New Year festivities.
-A year under the aegis of Dragon de bois.
-The Wooden Dragon, the fifth animal of the Chinese zodiac, is powerful, majestic and intelligent.
+January 29 marks the start of the Chinese New Year festivities.
+A year under the aegis of the Wood Snake.
+The Wood Snake, the sixth animal of the Chinese zodiac, is agile, mysterious and intelligent.
 It’s achance to discover Chinese traditions and enjoy colorful parades and music.
-If you’re planning to travel to China or live in China, remember to make good resolutions by taking out international health insurance to cover you in China!
+If you’re planning a trip to China, remember your good resolutions by taking out travel insurance for China!

 bien-choisir-assurance-sante-etranger

 The date of the Chinese New Year changes every year, as it is based on the lunisolar calendar.
 This corresponds to the first new moon of the year.
 The date was set in the Chinese city of Nanjing, at the Purple Mountain Observatory.
-In 2024, the date of the Chinese New Year is set for Saturday February 10.
+In 2025, the date of the Chinese New Year is Wednesday January 29.

 • Chinese New Year 2024: February 10